argst274/anthosbm-ansible-automation/README.md

 #Ansible Automation for Installing Anthos Bare Metal Intel Nuc Demo

-#Big shout out to @winterlabs-dev whos code set the foundation for this deployment
+#Big shout out to @wintermi whos code set the foundation for this deployment
 #Googlers go/anthosbm-jedi

 - This demo is only built for Ubuntu hosts